ibajaj3009/AIOPS-MCC-EDR-ADX-in-a-Day/README.md

 Ready to go?
 Click on the below links to start the challenges

-# Lab 1: Cluster Creation, Data Ingestion, Exploration and Visualization

-Each challenge has a set of tasks that need to be completed in order to move on to the next challenge

 ## Challenge 1: Create an ADX cluster and load data from Azure Storage (the sample data to explore ADX features with one click ingestion.
 AIOps handles ingestion)
 To use Azure Data Explorer (ADX), you first have to create a free ADX cluster, and create one or more databases in that cluster.
 Each database has tables.
 Then you can ingest data into a database so that you can run queries against it.